alirezamdk/snake/README.md

 # snake

-Scores are sorted and save ...
-The game has a configuration part for selecting color, speed and play grund specifications ..

-please send the bugs report to alirezamky[at]hotmail.com
+this game written in c++ and for windows

+compile: g++ main.cpp -o snake.exe

+TODO:
+convert to crossplatform game
+fix fucking bugs
+etc...

+alirezamky[at]hotmail.com